sol/tinc/README.md

-# stack-sandbox
+# tinc: A package manager for Haskell

-Very experimental!!!
+**Very experimental!!!**

-This implementation currently does *not* work reliably.
+`tinc` installs dependencies for a project that you work on into a sandbox.

-`stack-sandbox` allows you to create a new cabal sandbox that contains all packages from another sandbox (by registering every package from the parent in the child).
-The two sandboxes are somewhat independent: Installing or unregistering packages in one won't affect the other.
-Only deleting (or modifying) the actual package files (somewhere in directory of the parent sandbox) will destroy the child sandbox.
+While doing so it caches installed packages (in `~/.tinc/cache`).
+When a package with the same transitive dependencies is already in the cache, it reuses that cached package instead of building it again.